 Twenty-eight years ago I was nineteen and half-way through the second semester of my sophomore year in college.
 It was Good Friday.
-Although I was raised in church, annually celebrating Good Friday and Easter that follows with all of the fullness of our Christian love and gratitude as we remember on these days which are foundational to our faith, this particular year I did not even realize the day had arrived.
-Partly, because I had lost fellowship with church and partly, because it was also Friday 13th.
+I was raised in church, annually celebrating Good Friday and Easter.
+These days are foundational to my faith.
+However, that particular year I did not even realize it when the day arrived.
+Partly, because I lost fellowship with church.
+And partly, because it was also Friday 13th.
 I spent the majority of that day making jokes about nonsense superstitions.
 For 27 years, I only remembered two things about that day.
 It was Friday 13th and it was the day I was raped.
-Until last year during therapy when I discovered that day was also Good Friday.
+Then, last year during therapy when I discovered that day was also Good Friday.

-I remember a scene in the movie, The Shack when Mack accused God of abandoning Jesus on the cross and furthermore, abandoning him during years of abuse in his childhood, and of abandoning his daughter when she was kidnapped and murdered.
-God responds by placing his hand next to Mack’s revealing the hole in his wrist and says, “Don’t think for a second what my son chose to do he did alone.
+I remembered a scene in the movie, The Shack between Mack and God that was palpable.
+Mack accused God of abandoning Jesus on the cross.
+Furthermore, he believed God abandoned him during years of abuse in his childhood.
+In the same way, he felt God had abandoned his daughter when she was kidnapped and murdered.
+God responded by placing his hand next to Mack’s.
+As he did, Mack looked down and saw the hole in his wrist.
+Catching Mack’s eyes, God said, “Don’t think for a second what my son chose to do he did alone.
 It cost us all.
 I was with him.”
-Watching that scene I knew this was about a principle in God’s character.
+Suddenly, I knew this was a principle in God’s character.
 On the Friday when it felt like I died God had been with me too.